WebberZone/add-to-all/readme.txt

 == Upgrade Notice ==

-= 1.7.3 =
+= 1.8.0 =
-Bug fixes; Check out the Changelog for more details
+New features; Check out the Changelog for more details.